VaishnavKalbhor/Auto_Sec_Ops_Project/docs/learning-log.md

 ## Day 10

 Added .github/workflows/dast.yml running an OWASP ZAP baseline scan against the telemetry-service (started in-workflow, scanned, report uploaded as an artifact; SAST covers source code, DAST covers the running app from the outside).
 Also added tests/security/test_basic_api_security.py -- parametrized across all three services -- checking that /health doesn't leak secrets, unknown routes 404, and malformed payloads never return a raw 500.
 12/12 passing locally.

+## Day 11

+Added Kubernetes base manifests: a dedicated `autosecureops` namespace, and a Deployment + Service per microservice (2 replicas each) with readiness/liveness probes on /health, resource requests/limits, and a securityContext (runAsNonRoot, no privilege escalation, all capabilities dropped).
+Validated all 7 YAML files parse correctly with PyYAML -- I don't have a real cluster (kind/minikube) in this sandbox to `kubectl apply` against, so that's still untested against an actual API server and worth a real dry-run before relying on it.